QuaSi-Software/Documentation/docs/resie_energy_system_components.md

 To quantify the losses or gains to the ambient, they are calculated using an energy balance at the end of each global time step comparing the old and new temperature distribution and all energy inputs and outputs in the current time step.

 To illustrate the principle of the implemented model, the following figure shows the mass flow into and out of the STES during charging as well as exemplary the mass flow between the layers within the model.
 The corresponding temperatures are the temperatures of the source (input flow or layer temperature of the previous layer).
-If the mass inflow within one timestep is larger than the volume of the smallest segment, an algorithm takes care about the correct mass and temperature flows in and out of every layer.
+If the mass inflow within one time step is larger than the volume of the smallest segment, an algorithm takes care about the correct mass and temperature flows in and out of every layer.
 As a convention, the lowermost layer is labeled with the number 1.
 The inflow and outflow is currently always in the top and bottom layer.
 Also, as assumption and simplification, the return mass flow during unloading into the lowermost layer equals the design lower temperature that is set for the STES.

 ![Stratified Model of STES](fig/221103_STES_layer_temp.svg)